acarrico/evaluator/README.md

 should restore the old bindings.
 I checked with the Racket mailing list and Ryan Culpepper confirmed the issue.

+There are a lot of ways to represent the compile time environment (type Env).
+I've been using an association list.
+It isn't necessary to "shadow" bindings, so the stack behavior wasn't used or necessary.
-I've been using an association list for the compile time environment (type Env).
-The stack-like behavior could be used to keep the old bindings around when stop bindings are installed, but otherwise it's not necessary to "shadow" bindings.
-It seems silly to look linearly through this list all the time, so my first change here is to use a table instead.
+The stack behavior could be used to keep the old bindings around when *lexpand* installs stop bindings, but it seems a bit silly to look linearly through the list all the time.
+Instead, my new Env representation has two fields: a table that maps names to binding, and a set of stop names.

+To look up a name in the new Env:

+  * if the name is in the stop set: return the stop transformer binding,
+  * otherwise if the name is in the table: return the value,
+  * otherwise the name is unbound.

+Since the original bindings are always in the table, *lexpand* (even nested) can just change the stop set.

 The next change is to arrange for the expander to pass the mark used for a macro application to the evaluator for use in *lexpand* (other uses of the evaluator just pass *#f*).